World-Class Voice Talent in

 Listening to the Radio and Watching TV in his Hometown, Buffalo-born Voice-Over Talent Peter K. O'Connell Grew Up in the Shadow of Some America's Best Voice Artists

-Voice-Over Talent PETER K. O'CONNELL, who was raised and lives in Buffalo, NY, reflects on some of the great voices in and around Buffalo, NY that have influenced his voiceover and broadcasting career from Peter's earliest days through today:
+Voice-Over Talent PETER K. O'CONNELL, who was raised and lives in Buffalo, NY, reflects on some of the great voices in and around Buffalo, NY that have influenced his voiceover and broadcasting career from his earliest memories through today: